haewhybabs/intellicore/README.md

     composer install
     ```

-3. Set up the environment by updating the database configuration.
+3. Set up the .env by updating the database configuration.

 4. Generate the application key: